walt-er/hooks-workshop-notes/README.md

 * useState just uses callorder to save state values by ID
     * all hooks use call order
 * THAT'S why you can't use hooks conditionals, call order must be the same forever
+    * if you need to do this, create a component that uses those hooks and wrap the component usage in a conditional instead

 ### useEffect
 * an "Effect" is anything outside of rendering
-* also uses call order to determine if new values for variables in dependency array or different
+* also uses call order to determine if new values for variables in dependency array are different
+    * dependency array performs shallow comparison against provided values
+    * no dependency array means always run on change
+    * empty dependency array means only run once
 * useEffect cleanup function
     * not just run on unmount, it's run whenever we go to run useEffect again
         * also stored in an array according to call order